torsday/notebook/GLOSSARY.md

 A general purpose programming language, with full support for functional programming and a very strong static type system.

+## Scalar

+A scalar variable, or scalar field, is a variable that holds one value at a time.
+It is a single component that assumes a range of number or string values.
+A scalar value is associated with every point in a space.

 ## SEIT

 Software Engineer in Test